rudinesurya/mern-web-asg2/README.md

 ### Error Handling
-Adhering to the best practices, we use appropriate http status codes for errors.
+Adhering to the best practices, we gracefully handle errors, without crashing the server,
+and use appropriate http status codes and error messages.

 status code | message | description
 --- | --- | ---